rrwick/Long-read-assembler-comparison/README.md

 <p align="center"><img src="images/identity.png" alt="Sequence identity results" width="55%"></p>

 For each assembler, the top part of the distribution is for PacBio read sets and the bottom for ONT read sets.
 This demonstrates a common issue with ONT reads: systematic read errors which make their way into the consensus sequence.
+I should also point out that neither the PacBio or ONT reads we used are state-of-the-art, so don't take take the particular accuracy values too seriously – modern data may well have fewer errors.

 Ra and Unicycler (both of which use [Racon](https://github.com/isovic/racon) to polish) do well on ONT reads but are underwhelming for PacBio reads.
 Conversely, Flye does best for PacBio reads and worst for ONT reads.
 I found this lack of correlation between PacBio and ONT accuracy to be surprising.

+While this is interesting, as I stated in the introduction, I don't think consensus sequence identity is the most important metric in this comparison.
+If you're using a platform-specific polishing tool on your assembly (and you probably should be), then the assembly's structural correctness (measured by our contiguity metric) is much more important than its sequence identity.